nesi/support-docs/docs/General/Announcements/Interested_in_helping_NeSI_test_its_next_tranche_of_Graphics_Processing_Units?.md

 To help us prepare to launch these new GPU cards, we are seeking researchers / research groups interested in assisting us with some early testing and use case applications.
-We will have specific features and functionality we\'ll be asking you to help us test, using your project\'s code(s).
+We will have specific features and functionality we'll be asking you to help us test, using your project's code(s).

 **The testing phase would run between February - April 2022** (exact dates to be confirmed).
 We are collecting expressions of interest now